How to Refurbish a Vintage Metal Bar Cart

 The next step was the most tedious.
 It was time to grind away the rust.

 Initially, I started out using an orbital sander, but that just wasn’t getting the job done.
-So, just like we did with the vintage metal chairs that we brought home, we used an angle grinder and flap discs to clean up the metal.
+So, just like we did with the vintage metal chairs, we used an angle grinder and flap discs to clean up the metal.

 The bar cart was almost completely rust-free by the time we were done grinding.
 We used a wire brush to remove the rust that was hiding under the lip of the trays.